IMPORTANT UPDATES

 Staffing and on-call requirements

 The pharmacy department at Children’s provides 24-hour-a-day on-call pharmacokinetic services to manage dosing of critical medications for our patients.
-Our residents will assist with our Clinical On-Call service one weekend per month and staff our intensive care unit (ICU) satellite pharmacy two shifts per month.
-Each resident will be expected to cover one major and one minor holiday during his 12-month experience.
+The PGY2 resident will assist with our Clinical On-Call service one weekend per month and staff in our pharmacy two shifts per month.
+The resident will be expected to cover one major and one minor holiday during their 12-month experience.

 How do I apply?